Skip to main content

 General

 • The CEF tab of the Intake Form must be fully completed for both the Operational Readiness Review (ORR) and Certification Review (CR).
-However, if certain CEF requirements are met during the ORR, the state does not need to go over them during CR, unless there are significant changes to the system or a large time-lapse between ORR and CR (i.e., this may include an annual DR test or the biennial assessment provision).
+However, if certain CEF requirements are met during the ORR, the state does not need to go over them during CR, unless there are significant changes to the system or a large time-lapse between ORR and CR (i.e., this may include an annual Disaster Recovery (DR) test or the biennial assessment provision).

 • Not every CEF requirement will apply to every system.
 For example, CEF 17 is related to Eligibility and Enrollment systems and does not apply to a Provider Management module.
 In this scenario, a state would mark the CEF as “Not Applicable” in the Intake Form and provide a brief explanation as to why the state believes the CEF is not applicable to their system.